jupyter-server/enterprise_gateway/docs/source/getting-started-docker.md

 ### DockerSwarmProcessProxy
-To indicate that a given kernel should be launched as a Docker Swarm service into a swarm clustr, the kernel.json file's `metadata` stanza  must include a `process_proxy` stanza indicating a `class_name:`  of `DockerSwarmProcessProxy`.
+To indicate that a given kernel should be launched as a Docker Swarm service into a swarm cluster, the kernel.json file's `metadata` stanza  must include a `process_proxy` stanza indicating a `class_name:`  of `DockerSwarmProcessProxy`.
 This ensures the appropriate lifecycle management will take place relative to a Docker Swarm environment.

 Along with the `class_name:` entry, this process proxy stanza should also include a proxy configuration stanza  which specifies the docker image to associate with the kernel's service container.
 If this entry is not provided, the Enterprise Gateway implementation will use a default entry of `elyra/kernel-py:VERSION`.
-In either case, this value is made available to the rest of the parameters used to launch the kernel by way of an environment variable:
+In either case, this value is made available to the rest of the parameters used to launch the kernel by way of an environment variable: `KERNEL_IMAGE`.

-`KERNEL_IMAGE`.
+_(Please note that the use of `VERSION` in docker image tags is a placeholder for the appropriate version-related image tag.
+When kernelspecs are built via the Enterprise Gateway Makefile, `VERSION` is replaced with the appropriate version denoting the target release.
+A full list of available image tags can be found in the dockerhub repository corresponding to each image.)_

 ```json
 {